©

 • Practical information

-Walking boots, a supply of water and protection from the sun.
-In autumn and spring, take a more complete equipment, the weather, if it is often good, can change quickly.
+Walking shoes, a supply of water and protection from the sun.
+In autumn and spring, take more complete equipment, as the weather, while often fine, can change rapidly.

-Risks of fire: Do not go on the trails on days of strong wind in summer.
-Check before setting off on the prefecture website!
+Fire risks: Do not set off on the trails on windy days in summer.
+Check the prefecture’s website before setting off!

-This protected site is open to the public: To preserve their natural character and the quality of their landscapes, please respect the regulations.
-Camping, bivouacking, motor vehicle traffic outside the designated tracks, fires and rubbish dumping are prohibited.
-Rangers are on hand to ensure that these rules are observed and will be happy to provide information.
+This protected site is open to the public: To preserve its natural character and the quality of its landscapes, please respect the regulations.
+Camping, bivouacs, the use of motor vehicles outside the designated tracks, fires and rubbish dumping are prohibited.
+Park rangers are on hand to ensure that these rules are observed.

 Follow the signs…